hdmamin/jabberwocky/alexa/README.md

 Scroll back up and click `Create Skill`.
 On the next page, select "Start from scratch" when asked to choose a template.

-Next, go to

 Interaction Model > Intents > JSON Editor

 in the menu on the left side of your screen.
 Use `Drag and drop a .json file` to upload the file `data/alexa/dialog_model.json` from this repo.
+This will create all the intents and slots used by the skill.
+Click "Save Model" and then "Build Model" at the top of your screen.
+This will take a few minutes.

+To point alexa towards the Flask app you started running earlier, go to the `endpoint` section of the left-hand-side menu and change your service endpoint type from "AWS Lambda ARN" to "HTTPS".
+Paste your ngrok URL from earlier (make sure it starts with "https" rather than "http" and excludes the "/health" suffix) into the "Default Region" text box.
+For SSL certificate type select "My development endpoint is a sub-domain of a domain that has a wildcard certificate from a certificate authority".
+Finally, click "Save Endpoints" at the top of your screen.

+You can enable the skill on your phone's alexa app or on the [web version](https://alexa.amazon.com/spa/index.html).
+You can use the skill settings to enable access to your name (this lets your conversational partners address you by your first name).
+Enabling access to your email allows Jabberwocky to send you transcripts of your conversations when requested.

 ## Quickstart

-**This chat log provides a minimal example of the dialogue needed to launch the skill, start a conversation with a new contact, and exit the skill when done.**
+**This chat log provides a minimal example of the dialogue needed to launch the skill, start a conversation with a new contact, and exit the skill when done.
+We assume you've already enabled your skill on your echo device using the steps above.**

 > **User:** Alexa, start Quick Chat.
 <br>